University of Illinois Urbana-Champaign: University of Illinois (1885–1977)

-University of Illinois at Urbana-Champaign
+University of Illinois Urbana-Champaign (1977–present)

 By 1967, the University of Illinois system consisted of a main campus in Champaign-Urbana and two Chicago campuses, Chicago Circle (UICC) and Medical Center (UIMC), and people began using "Urbana-Champaign" or the reverse to refer to the main campus specifically.
-The university name officially changed to the "University of Illinois at Urbana-Champaign" by 1977.
-While this was a reversal of the commonly used designation for the metropolitan area (Champaign-Urbana), most of the campus is located in Urbana.
-The name change established a separate identity for the main campus within the University of Illinois system, which today includes campuses in Springfield (UIS) and Chicago (UIC) (formed by the merger of UICC and UIMC).
+The university name officially changed to the University of Illinois at Urbana-Champaign by 1977 (although the word "at" was later dropped for marketing purposes by all U of I System campuses by 2021).
+While this was a reversal of the commonly used designation for the metropolitan area (Champaign-Urbana), a majority of the campus is located in Urbana.
+The name change established a separate identity for the main campus within the University of Illinois System, which today includes separate institutions at the University of Illinois Chicago (formed by the merger of UICC and UIMC) and University of Illinois Springfield.

 In 1998, the Hallene Gateway Plaza was dedicated.
 The Plaza features the original sandstone portal of University Hall, which was originally the fourth building on campus.
 In recent years, state support has declined from 4.5% of the state's tax appropriations in 1980 to 2.28% in 2011, a nearly 50% decline.
 As a result, the university's budget has shifted away from relying on state support with nearly 84% of the budget coming from other sources in 2012.

 On March 12, 2015, the Board of Trustees approved the creation of a medical school, the first college created at Urbana-Champaign in 60 years.
 The Carle Illinois College of Medicine began classes in 2018.
+It is the world's first engineering-based medical school.